 ~ Arthur Miller

 Avoid suffering on the road to greatness

-I'm not sure when I invented the phrase the Van Gogh Syndrome, but it describes so many artists, past and present.
-We're easily sold on the myth that artists have to suffer to become great.
+I'm not sure when I came up with the phrase the Van Gogh Syndrome, but it describes so many artists.
+We're sold on the myth that artists have to suffer to become great.

 Van Gogh, Pollock, Basquiat.
 The great rock stars.
 The list goes on.

 Tortured geniuses fueled by the wilful abuse of their physical and mental health.
 Hollywood loves this stuff and the public eats it up.

 Many of these geniuses had short lives and shorter careers.

 Van Gogh did his best work when he was sane.
 Dead at 36.